How to get tickets for concerts in Japan.

 Okay so let’s say you’ve made a list of Idol groups you want to see (replace Idol with anything, it doesn’t matter).
 You probably want to start figuring out if they’re playing somewhere during your stay.
 Right off the bat the tough thing about this is that most idol shows don’t get announced until maybe 2 months in advance, if you’re lucky.
 Some are only announced a month in advance, some a week, some even only days.
 It’s not exactly ideal when you have to book a trip quite far in advance, especially if you’re going to Tokyo because boy do those hotels fill up quick.

-There’s a couple of websites that keep track of what shows are on and when, one of the best used to be Idol Scheduler but it seems to either be down or region locked now for some reason I guess.
-As a replacement I would recommend Genvers although it’s definitely not as easy to navigate as the aforementioned Idol Scheduler.
-It’s still a pretty good resource to use but I would use it as part of a range of resources rather than rely on it as your only source of concert listings.
+There’s a couple of websites that keep track of what shows are on and when, one of the most well known is Idol Scheduler which lists quite a lot of shows from a wide range of groups.
+I would also personally recommend Genvers although it’s definitely not as easy to navigate as the aforementioned Idol Scheduler.
+They’re both pretty good resources to use but I would use them as part of a range of resources rather than rely on them as your only source of concert listings.

 Actual ticket selling websites are of course a very good source of information on upcoming shows.
 You have the likes of e+, Ticket Pia and l-tike to name just a few of the larger examples out there.
 You’ll probably have to use Google Translate to get the most out of these websites but it’s pretty straightforward.
 Just plug in the name of the group you want to see (in Japanese) and the search results will spit out any upcoming shows being sold through that particular platform.
 You should probably check each one individually though, because sometimes groups sell tickets on one platform and not the others for whatever reason.